Andromedans/andromeda/README.markdown

 The purpose of the implementation is to keep the source uncomplicated and short.
 The essential bits of source code can be found in the following files:

-* `syntax.ml` the abstract syntax of the type system
+* `concrete.ml` the abstract syntax
-* `value.ml` auxiliary datatype used during normalization
+* `syntax.ml` compiled form of abstract syntax, where abstractions are Ocaml functions, normalization
-* `eval.ml` type checking and normalization
+* `infer.ml` type checking

 The rest of the files are just logistics: